RobertGregg/CellularPotts.jl/README.md

 - [x] Add CI and CodeCov badge

-- [ ] Reduce heavy package dependencies using package extensions
+- [x] Reduce heavy package dependencies using package extensions

+  - [ ] Not using package extensions yet but some heavy dependencies were removed

+- [ ] Separate tutorials from examples

+- [ ] Tutorial on how to create your own penalty